 Pursuant to the Insurance Supervision Law, the members of the Executive Committee need to permanently have the required professional reliability and appropriate experience.
 The same goes for the responsible persons of the independent control functions.
-The fit and proper standards have been further elaborated by the NBB in the Circular of 18 September 2018 and the Manual on Assessment of Suitability.
+The fit and proper standards have been further elaborated by the NBB in the Circular of 18 September 2018 and the Manual on Assessment of Suitability, as amended most recently on 20 December 2022.